urtopcuoglu/urtopcuoglu/README.md

-- 👋 Hi, I’m @urtopcuoglu
+- 👋 Hi, I’m @urtopcuoglu.
+My name is Umutcan .
+I'm Junior Software Developer.
+I live in Ankara, Turkey.
-- 👀 I am interested in Web Design, desktop programming.
-I know HTML and CSS but I want to learn more.
-For example, Node.js, Bootstrap, Angular, ASP.NET MVC.
+- 👀 I graduated from web design in high school.But I'm currently in computer Programming at Kirikkale University.
-- 🌱 I am learning c#.
-I also want to learn PHP , mySQL , JS and various frameworks.
+- 🌱 I know HTML and CSS , C# and MY-SQL (SQLSERVER T-SQL).
+I also get to learn C++, React , node.js and  Flutter.
-- 💞️ I am open to cooperation.
-You can contact me via social media, e-mail or github.
 - 📫 You can reach me at urt.info.bireysel@gmail.com or by sending a message to "@kalicinikname" on Instagram.

 <!---